 The stained windows are splendid.

-You have to stop and scale the interior with your eyes from floors to its vaulted ceilings.
+You must stop and scale the interior with your eyes, from floors to vaulted ceilings.

 There are thousands of tiny sculptures anywhere you look.